Qmerit Logo

 Are you considering going electric?
 Here’s all you need to know about the ComEd EV charger rebate.

-Understanding the ComEd EV Charger Rebate: Key Facts
+Understanding the ComEd EV Charger Rebate

 ComEd currently offers two electrification rebates designed to make EV charging more accessible and affordable and help you save on a Level 2 EV charger.